SalomonBrys/Android-FragmentArgumentProcessor/README.md

 > Life is too short to write Fragment factories

-Android fragment are supposed to be re-instanciated at will by the system, This means that :
+Android fragments are supposed to be re-instanciated at will by the system, it means that :

  - They cannot have arguments in their constructors.
  - They cannot retain fields set by their creators.

-The most popular (and recommended) pattern for fragment with arguments is the ["newInstance factory"](https://plus.google.com/+AndroidDevelopers/posts/bCD7Zvd945d).
+The most popular (and recommended) pattern for fragments with arguments is the ["newInstance factory"](https://plus.google.com/+AndroidDevelopers/posts/bCD7Zvd945d).

 Here is an example of a fragment that uses this pattern :